Theresa Bernstein To Be Exhibited at The Graduate Center and Baruch College in Manhattan

 NEW YORK, Oct.
 28, 2013

--- Two exhibitions of paintings created by American artist Theresa Ferber Bernstein, an ‘Ashcan’ Realist, whose peers included Robert Henri and Edward Hopper, will be featured next month at The Graduate Center, City University of New York and Baruch College.
+-- Two exhibitions of paintings created by American artist Theresa Ferber Bernstein, an ‘Ashcan’ Realist whose peers included Robert Henri and Edward Hopper, will be featured at the Graduate Center until January 18.

 Theresa Bernstein: A Century in Art